Victor Robles Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 21st in the league.

-- Cardinals pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in the league.

-- Montgomery gets the start for the Cardinals, his 15th of the season.
-He is 3-7 with a 3.91 ERA and 73 strikeouts through 78 1/3 innings pitched.

-- The left-hander's most recent time out came on Wednesday against the San Francisco Giants, when he tossed 6 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The right-hander's last appearance came on Friday against the New York Mets, when he went six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.